4dsystems/Goldelox-Serial-Arduino-Library/Arduino/ReadMe.txt

-Copy the Goldelox_Serial_4DLib folder to your Arduino 'libraries' folder Copy the GoldeloxBigDemo folder to your Arduino 'projects' folder
+Copy the Goldelox_Serial_4DLib folder to your Arduino 'libraries' folder

 NB!
 There is an issue with SoftwareSerial in Arduino 1.0.2 + 1.0.3 and